You might not think it, but there’s more to a successful colour scheme than meets the eye. It’s something far more subconscious.

 Applied Colour Psychology offers a framework for choosing colours that helps us tap into our own personalities and needs, rather than just following trends.
 The aim is to feel at ease in our homes and see them as an extension of ourselves, not a reflection of someone else’s style.
 While finding (and welcoming) your true colour personality might take some time, it feels worth exploring if trying to create a home that’s authentically you.

-More inspiration on interiors: what a slow living interior aesthetic really means, the principles of slow design and slow interiors: how to create a more considered home.
+More inspiration on interiors: what a slow living interior aesthetic really means, the principles of slow design, tips for a calm interior scheme and embracing slow interiors to curate a more considered home.
 You may also enjoy our curated list of interior design coffee table books for slow decor.